 - The New Heaven and New Earth (Rev 7:15-17; 21:3-4);

-- The whole world worships the beast in both the descriptions of the sea beast and of the beast from the earth (Rev 13:4, 12);
+- The whole world worships the beast (Rev 13:4, 12);

-- In both the trumpets and the plagues the beast comes out of the abyss (Rev 11:7; 17:8);
+- The beast comes out of the abyss (Rev 11:7; 17:8);

-- The “time, times and half a time,” the 42 months and the 1260 days are different symbols for the same period of history but are mentioned in five different verses (Rev 11:2-3; 12:6, 14; 13:5).
+- The “time, times and half a time,” which is the same as the 42 months and the 1260 days (Rev 11:2-3; 12:6; 12:14; 13:5);

-- The destruction of Babylon is described in Revelation 16, 17 and 18 (Rev 16:19; 17:16; 18:21).
+- The destruction of Babylon (Rev 16:19; 17:16; 18:21); and

-There are two reasons for this repetition:
+There are at least two reasons for this repetition:

 – END OF SUMMARY –